 6. Improved hygiene

-Tesco is providing in-store hand sanitising facilities for staff and customers.
+Many stores now provide in-store hand sanitising facilities for staff and customers.

 Other stores are giving staff access to hand sanitiser and encouraging regular hand-washing in order to stop the spread of germs.